lbologna/hbp-sp6-guidebook/source/online_usecases/single_cell_building/hippocampus/nsg_job_manager/nsg_job_manager.rst

 This Jupyter Notebook allows the user to:

-1. login to Neuroscience Gateway (NSG) and load the Job Manager by clicking on “Job manager”
+1. Log in to the Neuroscience Gateway (NSG) and load the Job Manager by clicking on “Job manager”:

 .. container:: bsp-container-center